sst-elements/element-installer/README.md

     - gathering version of SST Core installed in the system

 Installation arguments:
-  <ELEMENT>                         Install element along with its dependencies
+  <ELEMENT>                         Install element along with its dependencies.
+  --uninstall, -u <ELEMENT>         Uninstall element.
+  --gen, -g [Makefile|Ninja]        Generator to build element.
+Argument is case insensitive.
+                                    (default: Makefile)
+  --jobs, -j [<JOBS>]               Maximum number of parallel builds.
+  --dump, -d                        Dump logs captured during the installation process.
-  --uninstall, -u <ELEMENT>         Uninstall element --branch, -b <BRANCH>             Branch of element repository.
-By default,
+  --branch, -b <BRANCH>             Branch of element repository.
+By default, the installer will
-                                    the installer will clone the master branch of the element's repository.
+                                    clone the master branch of the element's repository.
   --commit, -c <SHA>                Commit SHA of element repository.
-By
-                                    default, the installer will clone the
+By default, the installer will
-                                    version of the repository at its head.
+                                    clone the version of the repository at its head.
-  --force, -f                       Flag to force installation or removal of
-                                    element.
-If option is applied to
+  --force, -f                       Flag to force installation or removal of element.
+If option is
-                                    installation, the existing files will be
-                                    overwritten by the updated versions.
-If
-                                    option is applied to uninstallation, the
-                                    element as well as all its dependent elements will be removed.
+                                    applied to installation, the existing files will be overwritten by the updated versions.
+If option is applied to uninstallation, the element as well as all its dependent elements will be removed.

 Element information arguments:
-  --list, -l                        List all SST elements --registered, -r [all|<ELEMENT>]  List elements registered to the system --info, -i <ELEMENT>              Display information on element --dep, -d <ELEMENT>               Display dependencies of element
+  --list, -l                        List all SST elements --registered, -r [all|<ELEMENT>]  List elements registered to the system --info, -i <ELEMENT>              Display information on element --dep, -p <ELEMENT>               Display dependencies of element --tests, -t <ELEMENT>             Display tests on element

 Optional arguments:
   -h, --help                        Show this help message and exit